Home > Blog Posts > Centrelink Benefits for Families: Busting the Myths

 The available benefits don’t miss the pensioners either.
 There are plenty of work bonuses for pensioners over 60 to remain in the workforce.

 Head to the Centrelink website to check out if you are eligible for the work bonus.

 The work bonus increases the amount of employable income you can earn before your pension is affected.

 The first $250 of fortnightly income is not counted under the pension income test.

 You can earn up to $6,500 a year without affecting your pension.
-If your job doesn’t require you to earn the same amount each week and you don’t earn your $250 a fortnight, then the balance is saved and added to your balance of available earnings for the year.
+If your weekly earnings are inconsistent then the balance is saved and added to your balance of available earnings for the year.

-What if none of these payments apply to your situation?
+What if none of these payments applies to your situation?